SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Biography of Al Capone Ends

-Even though he wasn't diagnosed until 1939, it is documented that Capone contacted Syphilis sometime before his marriage and the birth of his first son.
+Even though he wasn't diagnosed until 1939, it is documented that Capone had contracted syphilis sometime before his marriage and the birth of his first son.

-No one knows for sure when he contracted it, but from what I read, everyone agrees it was around 1918.
+No one knows for sure how Al Capone got syphilis, or when, but from what I have read, everyone agrees it happened around 1918.

 A sign showing Al Capone's time on AlcatrazA sign on Alcatraz Island showing Al Capone's official mug shot (as well as those of several other infamous prisoners of Alcatraz).

-Some think that if he was treated early on for the disease, his rage would have stayed in check.
+Some think that if he had been treated early on for the disease, his rage would have stayed in check.
 They believe the disease and the strange behaviors from the disease are another reason for his huge success in the crime world.

 Great Reads on Al Capone